TRICARE Expansion & Health Care Coverage For Service Dependents

 Many military personnel and their loved ones may face greater difficulties with mental health than others in the civilian world.
 Service members on active duty may be exposed to traumatic experiences that can increase the risk of disorders like post-traumatic stress disorder (PTSD), anxiety disorders, and depression.

-As a result, the military has placed a priority on addressing mental health challenges, leading to various changes to TRICARE health services.
-As of 2022, the Department of Defense publicly affirmed that they were launching an independent committee to review the effectiveness of the military’s programs, including TRICARE coverage, for suicide prevention and mental health.
-The recent expansion of TRICARE benefits may also represent an attempt to curb worrying trends in mental health outcomes for service members, veterans, and their families.
+As a result, the military has placed a priority on addressing mental health challenges, leading to various changes to TRICARE health services network.
+As of 2022, the Department of Defense publicly affirmed that it was launching an independent committee to review the effectiveness of the military’s programs, including TRICARE coverage, for suicide prevention and mental health.
+The recent expansion of TRICARE benefits may also represent an attempt to curb worrying trends in mental health outcomes for service members, veterans, and their families in Texas, Louisiana, and other states.

 Covered therapeutic services

 Your specific TRICARE coverage for mental health care will depend on which TRICARE insurance plan you have (for example, TRICARE Prime).
-In most cases, TRICARE covers medically necessary services that are proven, including inpatient and outpatient therapy.
+In most cases, TRICARE covers medically necessary services that are proven, including visits to a primary care manager and inpatient and outpatient therapy.
 However, the costs of therapy can vary, with therapy costs generally being lower with in-network TRICARE versus out-of-network TRICARE providers.

 Mental health services covered by TRICARE